long-exposure/watchdog/README.md

 ## Security

 Be aware that monitoring systems like watchdog can be directed against you!
 Keep your Raspberry Pi secure!
-Modify the default password!
+Change the default password!
 If a bad guy takes access on your Pi and its camera, he can observe you and your environment!

-Run your Raspberry Pi behind a router and do NOT administer some port forwarding in order to access is from outside your local network.
+Run your Raspberry Pi behind a router and do NOT administer some port forwarding in order to access it from outside your local network.
 You have been warned!

 ## Disclaimer